HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 `$RDR` is a native entity object representing the renderer corresponding to the current walker, which can be used to obtain the current renderer information, such as protocol, URI, etc. This variable is a necessary walker-level dynamic object.

-1. `$RDR.state`: Through this property, the current renderer state object can be obtained, including communication method, renderer URI, protocol name, protocol version, etc.
+1. `$RDR.state`: Through this attribute, the current renderer state object can be obtained, including communication method, renderer URI, protocol name, protocol version, etc.
 1. `$RDR.connect(<comm>, <uri>)`: Connect to the specified renderer; if currently connected to a renderer, the connection will be disconnected.
 1. `$RDR.disconn()`: Disconnect the current renderer connection.